 Individuals who wish to apply to the Graduate Program in Biological Sciences should complete the application and fellowship forms enclosed in the Graduate School of Arts and Sciences application packet.
 To begin the application process, go to the Apply Now section of our site.
 Individuals who are unable to submit a fully completed application to the Admissions Office should contact the department (see contact info. above) to discuss the application procedure.

-Applicants with specific research interests are encouraged to contact individual faculty members, whose telephone numbers can be obtained on the Faculty Research pages or by calling the Departmental Office (phone: (212)854-4581).
+Applicants with specific research interests may contact individual faculty members, whose telephone numbers can be obtained on the Faculty Research pages or by calling the Departmental Office (phone: (212)854-4581).
 Eligible applicants are strongly encouraged to apply for extramural support (e.g., National Science Foundation Graduate Fellowships, Howard Hughes Fellowships) and should consult with the departmental graduate student adviser as early as possible in the application process.

-The completed admission and fellowship applications should be submitted directly to the Admissions Office of the Graduate School of Arts and Sciences by January 4.
+The completed admission and fellowship applications should be submitted directly to the Admissions Office of the Graduate School of Arts and Sciences by December 1-January 6 (please see the Apply Now page for the deadline information).
 When the completed application form is received by the Admissions Office, it is forwarded to the Department of Biological Sciences for review.
 The Graduate Committee of the Department evaluates each application using criteria of GRE scores (general and subject), grades, letters of recommendation, and statement of purpose.
 Each year selected applicants are invited to visit the Department the last week of February to speak further with our faculty about the graduate program and the applicant's personal statement.
 Admission decisions are reached by the end of March, and each applicant is informed of the status of her or his application by mid-April.

 Back to Top